brc-dd/animated-tailwindcss/README.md

 <div class="... animate-delay-[300ms] animate-duration-[5s] animate-repeat-[5] ...">...</div>
 ```

-- **This feature is currently in preview.** Preview features are not covered by semantic versioning, and some details may change as we continue to refine them.
+- This feature is currently in preview.
+Preview features are not covered by semantic versioning, and some details may change as we continue to refine them.

 - Please [create an issue](https://github.com/ikcb/animated-tailwindcss/issues/new/choose) in case you encounter any bug or face version incompatibility.
 We would also like to hear your feedback on what more can be done.

-- Switching to experimental mode does **NOT** remove the classic Animate.css utility classes like `animate-infinite`, `animate-repeat-1`, `animate-delay-1s`, `animate-faster`.
+- Switching to experimental mode does not remove the classic Animate.css utility classes like `animate-infinite`, `animate-repeat-1`, `animate-delay-1s`, `animate-faster`.
 You are free to use them if you wish.

-- Also, note that just enabling the JIT mode does **NOT** enable the experimental arbitrary value support provided by this package.
+- Also, note that just enabling the JIT mode does not enable the experimental arbitrary value support provided by this package.
 You need to explicitly opt-in by passing `{experimental: true}` as second param.

 ## Notes